ArunM10/VMBQC/README.md

 ## Reproducting results
 The results from the paper can be found in the folder `/Results`.
 Each data file contains many models which need to be averaged over in order to reproduce the plots in the paper.

+## Cite our work
+If you wish to cite work git repository use the citation command:
+\Majumder, A. VMBQC [Computer software]. https://github.com/ArunM10/VMBQC